 White-and-gold painted taxis are easy to find in Abu Dhabi.
 They are metered, but check to make sure it is on before starting your journey.
 Fares are cheap but the driving can be hair-raising.

 Silver-painted taxis are more expensive, but the cars are of better quality and the drivers safer and with better language skills.
 They also give receipts.

 If you feel like a more independent way to get around Abu Dhabi, consider one of the many Abu Dhabi car hire options.

 Hotels in Abu Dhabi often offer complimentary bus and taxi services, so check with the reception desk when you arrive, it could save you a lot of money over the course of your stay.

 Located in Abu Dhabi Corniche, this beachfront hotel is in a shopping district and within 2 mi (3 km) of Al Khubeirah Garden, Abu Dhabi International Marine ...

-Located in Abu Dhabi City Center, this luxury hotel is 0.1 mi (0.2 km) from Al Wahda Mall and within 3 miles (5 km) of Abu Dhabi Commercial Bank and Abu Dhabi ...
+Situated in Abu Dhabi, this hotel is 1.8 mi (2.9 km) from Al Ghazal Golf Club and within 6 miles (10 km) of Higher Colleges of Technology-Abu Dhabi Women's College ...

 Prices reflect the lowest "base rate" found over the next 30 days.
 Rates are subject to change and may not include taxes and fees, hotel service charges, extra person charges, or incidentals, such as room service.
 Converted rates are provided for your convenience.
 They are based on today's exchange rate, but the hotel will charge you in the local currency.
 Local charges may apply